jzheng20/jzheng20.github.io/_pages/about.md

 My current research interest are mainly about low rank-sparse representation learning and its application in data analysis and computer vision.
 And I am also interested in studying explainable deep learning and math discovery in machine learning in the future.
 For more information, please check my [CV.pdf](https://jzheng20.github.io/files/CV-JingjingZheng.pdf)

-New and Recent Events:

-I have recently received Mitacs Accelerate Award with Verafin for a project related to my PhD thesis research entitled "Unsupervised Financial Fraud Detection Using Low-rank Recovery", starting May 1, 2022.

-I have recently received Outstanding Reseach Award (Ph.D.), MUN, 2022.03.

 Research Interests:
 ======
 [Low rank-sparse representation learning](https://jzheng20.github.io)